 - Security group: an ENI can be associated with one or more security groups.

-- MAC address: An ENI has a globally unique MAC address.
+- MAC address: each ENI has a globally unique MAC address.

 - Highly reliable application deployment:*

-The number of ENIs bound to a CVM is quite different from that of private IPs bound to an ENI depending on the CPU and memory configurations.
-These allowed numbers are shown in the following table:
+The number of ENIs a CVM instance can be associated with and the number of private IPs an ENI can be associated with depend on the CPU and memory configurations.
+They are shown in the following table:

 The number of IP addresses bound to a single ENI only represents the upper limit of IP addresses that ENIs can be bound to, not the available EIP quota.
 For the EIP quota of your account, please refer to EIP use limits.

 ||Number of private IPs